 Lough Eske Castle in County Donegal

 The wind blows strong in northwest Ireland.
 As we came into County Donegal and drove around the south end of Lough Eske, the wind was whipping small whitecap waves on the lake.
-A chill seemed in the air as we entered the castle grounds and passed under the mirrored sculptures of two swans.
-The gate welcomed us: Solis Lough Eske Castle.
+A chill seemed in the air as we entered the grounds and passed under the mirrored sculptures of two swans.
+The gate welcomed us: Solis Lough Eske.

 The Lough Eske Castle is one of the nicest hotels at which we’ve ever stayed and it is easy to see why it has been consistently named the World’s Best Luxury Country Hotel.

 The morning fog clings like a blanket to a hill above Bansha village in County Tipperary in southern Ireland.
 As I cross the small stream, the gravel lane crunches under my feet as I imagine carriages rumbling up the hill to the Bansha Castle.
 The lane curves under the copper beech trees and the imposing manor home towers above the little lane.
 Ivy covers the front, but the building looks a little lop-sided with one square tower and one round tower.

 Built in 1760, this 300-year old country estate two hours southwest of Dublin has been in the Russell family for generations.
 As I entered the building, the massive yellow door thuds solidly behind me.
 Inside, the fireplace crackles and casts shadows in the dimly lit rooms.
 Bansha Castle is a beautiful country home.

 Bansha, one of the smaller castle hotels in Ireland, focuses on longer-term group vacation rentals.
 I stayed here for four days with a small group of other travel writers.
 We had the run of the house during our visit.
 The owners live on the first floor under the square tower side, but the rest of the building (the main wing, the round tower side, the second floor and both towers) were ours to take over.